TsoHost was founded in 2003 by the Paragon Internet Group. And to date, they have more than 250,000 customers.

 Do We Recommend tsoHost?

 Yes and no.

-TsoHost delivered decent page loading times which we liked.
+TsoHost delivered decent page loading times and strong uptime which we liked.

 We were also impressed by their relatively inexpensive plans that offer great features.
 We also appreciate that their pricing, although it comes with strict terms, it’s transparent and honest on their website.
 However, the prices are shown without VAT, which is determined by your country for billing details.

 Downside?
 Their customer support is slow, and they’re lacking data centers and security features.